mediaexplorer74/AstoriaUWP/README.md

 - Go to App Storage, find Layout folder.
 - Try to run Emulator by tapping on "Hello world" item at apps list

-In result, the phrase "Layout not found" must be appeared on Emu screen... or, maybe, "testbox" on right botoom corner :)
+In result, the phrase "Layout not found" must be appeared on Emu screen... or, maybe, "testbox" on right bottom corner :)

 ## Project status